 Using the case example above as a reference, you will need 13.15 kWh daily for a home that consumes 4,800 kWh yearly to meet energy demands.
 This home is in New Mexico and receives around six hours of direct sunlight daily.
 Divide the average hourly energy consumption by peak sunlight hours to determine how much electricity your new solar system will need to produce daily to keep up with your current energy consumption.

 Start by converting the average hourly usage from kWh to watts by multiplying 13.15 kWh by 1,000 W. Lastly, divide the converted 13,150 watts needed daily by the six hours of peak sunlight.
 Based on the available solar energy, this home’s panels in New Mexico will need 2,192 W.

-How Many Solar Panels Do You Need to Maximize Space
+How Big of Solar System Do You Need to Maximize Space

 Once we’ve determined the amount of energy we need the panels to output, we’ll begin designing your solar system to increase your ROI and optimize your visual appeal and sunlight access for your solar panel type.

 Angle and Size of Roof

 Simply put, not all roofs are created equal.
 If your roof is shaped oddly or is relatively small, consider the size and angle of the surface in determining the number of solar panels to acquire the necessary output.
 Roofs with lots of workable space can warrant sacrificing some efficiency by going with larger and more cost-effective panels to achieve the targeted energy.